Opportunities and Benefits of CETA for Canada’s ICT Exporters

 Why export to the EU?

-- Significant Market: The EU is the world’s largest importer of telecommunications, computer, and information services and the 4th largest importer of information and communications technology (ICT) products, with imports totaling $94 billion and $370 billion in 2018.
+- Significant Market: The EU is the world’s largest importer of telecommunications, computer, and information services and the 4th largest importer of information and communications technology (ICT) products, with imports totaling $94 billion and $311 billion respectively.